EternityForest/THUNDERWARS/README.md

 * Do you have any conflicts of interest or motive for self sabotage regarding the mission?
 * Are there unaddressed emotional or morale issues connected to this mission?
 * Is there a reason this has not been done already?
+* Are any trivial or unimportant aspects of the project consuming more time and resources than they should be?

 * What critical sections cannot be easily or safely paused?